http://louisville.edu/online/programs/certificate-programs/online-managerial-analytics-certificateMaster of Accountancy

 - Create application account

-Apply at the School of Business' MAc website.
+Apply at the College of Business MAC website.

-Within the application, submit names and email addresses of your recommenders.
-They will receive an email invitation on your behalf.
-Your recommenders should speak to your character, academic aptitude, etc.
+Within the application, submit name and email address of your recommender.
+He/she will receive an email invitation on your behalf.
+Your recommender should speak to your character, academic aptitude, etc.

 - Professional resume